tozd/dinit/README.md

 ## Installation

+dinit requires Docker 19.03 or newer and Linux kernel versions 4.8 or newer.

 [Releases page](https://gitlab.com/tozd/dinit/-/releases)
 contains a list of stable versions.
 Each includes statically compiled binaries.
 You should just download the latest one inside your Dockerfile.